Triple Exhaust Systems

 It produces the widest and most useable powerband and the greatest increase in overall power.

-The Kerker system is easily recognized by the split center header.
+The Kerker system is easily recognised by the split center header.

-Jardine produced replacement mufflers (silencers) for the triples.
+Jardine may still produce replacement mufflers (silencers) for the triples.

-They were available in either 3-1 or 3-2 configuration.
+They are available in either 3-1 or 3-2 configuration.

 I purchased a NOS 3-1 Jardine for my triple, complete with headers.